 Reinforcing this CONSORT recommendation are the authors of “Common Pitfalls in Statistical Analysis: Absolute Risk Reduction, Relative Risk Reduction, and Number Needed to Treat”—a paper which appeared in Perspectives in Clinical Research in early 2016.
 In this paper, the authors stress the importance of ARR: “Physicians tend to over-estimate the efficacy of an intervention when results are expressed as relative measures rather than as absolute measures.
 ARR (expressed along with baseline risk) is probably a more useful tool than RRR to express efficacy of an intervention.
 Thus, reporting of absolute measures is a must.”

 In this example, we see the inadequacy of RRR in the absence of ARR.
 We see how an impressive-sounding RRR can be misleading in terms of effect size.
-We need to know ARR in order to put RRR in meaningful context.
+Therefore, we need to know ARR to put RRR in any meaningful context.
 Otherwise, RRR can be worse than useless; it can be deceptive.

 The question now arises: Do we see similar circumstances in Pfizer’s trial results?
 What is the magnitude of ARR implied by the heralded 95% RRR?